miguelruizc/odin-shopping-card/README.md

-# odin-shopping-card
+# Awesome Fake-Shop Application
-Shopping Card Project for The Odin Project
+Shopping Cart project for The Odin Project